 The Hidden Corruptions of American Regular Grids: why space syntax doesn’t work in the United States when it looks like it should

 The course covers the financial, institutional, and legal hurdles/pitfalls confronting space syntax in the American market, especially in the private sector, as well as the enormous challenges and opportunities for space syntax in the United States today (1.0 hour course).

-Each course includes a prerecorded slide presentation with narration by The Outlaw Urbanist himself, Dr. Mark David Major, AICP, CNU-A. A brief course synopsis and biography is also provided for self-reporting purposes to your professional organization, employer, and/or academic institution.
-For now, we are asking course participants to take advantage of opportunities to self-report continuing education credits.
+Each course includes a prerecorded slide presentation with narration by The Outlaw Urbanist himself, Dr. Mark David Major, AICP, CNU-A. A brief course synopsis and biography are also provided for self-reporting purposes to your professional organization, employer, and/or academic institution.
+For now, we are asking course participants to take advantage of any opportunities to self-report continuing education credits.
 As we develop courses and the functionality of our online learning management system, we hope to eventually provide preapproved credit opportunities for users, especially AICP planners.
-Some course are also supplemented with written narratives of the presentation that provide additional opportunities for learning about the topic, e.g. bibliography, videos, exhibits, etc.
+Some courses are also supplemented with written narratives about the presentation, which provide additional opportunities for learning about the topic, e.g. bibliography, videos, exhibits, etc.

-Note: We are beta-testing with these initial course offerings so if you have any issues accessing the course material, please do not hesitate to contact us at firstname.lastname@example.org.
+Note: If you have any issues accessing the course material, please do not hesitate to contact us at email@example.com.
 Thank you!